Scott A. Shay ('80)

 Chairman of the Board, Signature Bank

 Scott is a founder and has served as Chairman of the Board of Directors of Signature Bank since its inception 2001.
 Based in Manhattan, Signature Bank (NASDAQ:SBNY) is a full-service commercial bank serving clients throughout the metro-NY area from 29 private clients banking offices.
-Scott is based in New York.
+Scott is based in New York, New York.

 After 17 years in operation, Signature Bank has grown organically from $43 million in assets and equity at its inception to $44 billion in assets, 37 billion in deposits and 4 billion in equity as of March 31, 2015.
 Since its IPO in 2004, Signature is the top-performing U. S. bank, based on stock market performance and total return.